sciamlab/blog/_posts/2014-11-14-workshop-open-big-data.md

 [Screening on the places where meteorites have fallen (by type) from 1800 to today](http://maulik-kamdar.com/code/meteorViz/)

 [Interactive application based on the crossing of ISTAT data “Il dato è tratto”](http://istatcontest.sciamlab.com/regioni.html)

+[A 3-D view of a chart that predicts the economic future: the yield curve] (http://www.nytimes.com/interactive/2015/03/19/upshot/3d-yield-curve-economic-growth.html?rref=upshot&smid=tw-upshotnyt&abt=0002&abg=1&_r=0)